Atmospheric Sciences Laboratory: Atmospheric modification

 Atmospheric modification focuses on physical atmospheric processes that influence the behavior of clouds, fog, and rain.
-ASL researchers were especially keen on studying warm fogs and developed numerical models that described their life cycle.
-In general, fog significantly degrades the effectiveness of visible and infrared systems.
-ASL was interested in determining what kind of fog conditions hindered the fielding of different weapons systems that relied on electro-optical sensors.
+ASL researchers were keen on studying warm fogs and developed numerical models that described their life cycle.
+Since fog significantly degrades the effectiveness of visible and infrared systems, ASL was interested in determining what kind of fog conditions hindered the fielding of different weapons systems that relied on electro-optical sensors.
 Field studies were also conducted to analyze how helicopter downwash could disperse warm fogs.

 Physics and chemistry of the atmosphere

-The physics and chemistry of the atmosphere refers to research on the chemical and dynamic processes that governed atmospheric structure and behavior.
-Many of the studies focused on investigating the atmospheric effects on artillery and unguided rockets.
+The physics and chemistry of the atmosphere refer to research on the chemical and dynamic processes that governed atmospheric structure and behavior.
+Many of ASL's studies in this realm focused on investigating the atmospheric effects on artillery and unguided rockets.
 Research was also conducted on the meteorological processes occurring in high-altitude regions.
-ASL was involved in studying the effects of an eclipse on the upper atmosphere of the earth and the outer atmosphere of the sun.
+In addition, ASL was involved in studying the effects of an eclipse on the upper atmosphere of the earth and the outer atmosphere of the sun.
 During the 1979 solar eclipse, ASL performed experiments with the National Research Council of Canada, the Air Force Geophysics Laboratory, and NASA to measure various atmospheric properties during the eclipse by launching 17 sounding rockets into the upper atmosphere.